-Payment for tuition, fees, room, and board is due three weeks after the beginning of the semester for both fall and spring terms.
+Payment for tuition, fees, room, and board is due two weeks after the beginning of the semester for both fall, spring and summer terms.
 Pending financial aid does not extend the payment deadline, therefore, early completion of the financial aid process is critical.

 Take time to review account charges located under the Student Accounts tab in myPSC.
 This is a multipurpose page where a student may pay online, view account activity, view bills, print the annual 1098T form, and enter banking information to enroll in direct deposit of student refunds.
 It is the student's responsibility to view their account charges in myPSC, share the information with person(s) responsible for payment, and make payment by the published payment deadline.
 Students are responsible for payment whether they access their account information online.
 An email communication will be sent to the student's campus email address as soon as the semester charges are available to view online.
+It is the student's responsibility to view their bill and any changes throughout the semester.

 The College does offer a payment plan option, managed through Transact (CashNet).
 Enrollment in the payment plan is only accessible through myPSC>Student Accounts>Payment Plan-Enroll/Pay link.
 The payment plan options offered are monthly and bi-monthly plans for your payment convenience.
+There is a one-time \$30.00 enrollment fee per payment plan set up charged by Transact.

 Online debit/credit card payment may be made with VISA, MasterCard or Discover, through self-service in myPSC.
-A convenience fee is charged by CashNet on all debit/credit card payments.
+A convenience fee is charged by Transact on all debit/credit card payments.
 E-check payment may also be made online by entering bank routing and bank account numbers.
-A convenience fee is charged by CashNet on e-check payments of \$0.50 per transaction.
+A convenience fee is charged by Transact on e-check payments of \$0.50 per transaction.
+Students may also pay their bill in person at the One Stop Office in CATS by either cash or check.

 We encourage students to enroll in the direct deposit of student refunds.
-The direct deposit process expedites the receipt of funds, which will be deposited within three days of refund processing, and it eliminates the possibility of lost checks through mailing or waiting in line at the One Stop Office.
+The direct deposit process expedites the receipt of funds, which will be deposited within three to five business days of refund processing, and it eliminates the possibility of lost checks through mailing or waiting in line at the One Stop Office.
 To participate in direct deposit, log into myPSC, navigate to the Student Accounts tab, and click "My Bank Info" link to enter bank routing and bank account numbers.
 Students will receive email notification as soon as the banking information has been entered, changed, or deleted.